 Food and/or Alcohol is not permitted in this room at any time.
 Terms and Conditions of entry apply

-N.B This room can only be accessed via a stairway and does not have a toilet facility
+N.B This room can only be accessed via a stairway and does not provide any facilities:

 The Centre is closed on Xmas Day and Easter Sunday.

-Morning – U3A - Tai Chi.
-We are informed that there is a long waiting list to join!
+Tuesday Morning U3A - Tai Chi. we are informed that there is a long waiting list to join!

 Ideal for the getting away from “the box” for an hour or so: Refreshments supplied: